radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 <br> <RLI_HOME>/bin/vdsconfig.bat stop-all-agents
 (vdsconfig.sh on Linux)

->[!note] you can use <RLI_HOME>/bin/vdsconfig.bat list-agents to list the running agents.
+>[!note] You can use <RLI_HOME>/bin/vdsconfig.bat list-agents to list the running agents.

 ##### Logging Persistent Cache Refreshes

 If the change log has been enabled for RadiantOne, then all changes affecting the persistent cache are logged there.
 Otherwise, all activity to the persistent cache is logged into a branch in the RadiantOne namespace with a root suffix of cn=cacherefreshlog.
 This branch only stores changes that affect persistent cache branches.

+>[!warning]
->[!warning] the cn=cacherefreshlog is stored in a local RadiantOne Universal Directory store, which means the entries are stored on disk in the directory of <RLI_HOME>/vds_server/data/cn_cacherefreshlog.
+>The cn=cacherefreshlog is stored in a local RadiantOne Universal Directory store, which means the entries are stored on disk in the directory of <RLI_HOME>/vds_server/data/cn_cacherefreshlog.
 You must make sure you have sufficient disk space at the location.
 Running out of disk space (as changes are being made to the persistent cache) can cause data corruption and make the cn=cacherefeshlog inaccessible.

 Logging of persistent cache changes into the cn=cacherefreshlog is always enabled and different log levels can be configured.
 The log level is set on the Main Control Panel > Settings Tab > Logs section > Changelog sub-section.
 Select the drop-down list next to the Persistent Cache Refresh Log option on the right side and choose a log level.
 The log levels are: